-5.3 Additional products and material
+6.3 Additional products and material

-The study site will provide pregnancy tests (urinary human chorionic gonadotropin; U-HCG) and needles/cannulas as needed
+The study site will provide urine pregnancy tests (U-HCG).

-Local anaesthesia (topical or infiltration) may be used at the discretion of the treating Investigator before the treatment.
+Topical or local anaesthesia may be used at the discretion of the treating Investigator before the treatment.
 If used, the anaesthesia shall be supplied by the study site.
 Type of anaesthesia, product name, and quantity used must be recorded in the eCRF.

-The Investigator shall provide adequate equipment in case of emergency.
+The study site shall provide adequate equipment in case of emergency.